 Since I’m doing my fitness challenge, one thing that is sometimes difficult for me is getting enough veggies in my diet.
 I love vegetables, but for whatever reason unless I’m eating a salad, getting in four full servings or more is something I really have to work at some days.

-And since this is a holiday challenge I figured I would serve up a smoothie with a little Christmas flair.
-Makes a great snack, meal replacement, or hell, I even would use this to fool myself I’m having dessert!
+Plus since this is a holiday challenge, I figured I would serve up a smoothie with a little Christmas flair.
+Makes a great snack, meal replacement, or heavens, I even would use this to fool myself I’m having dessert!

 1/2 an apple, cored